THE CHRISTIAN AND JUDGMENT

 Speaking to “the churches of Galatia”:

-“They which do such things shall not inherit the kingdom of God.”
+“Those who practice such things will not inherit the kingdom of God.”

 If such is the case, what, then, did Jesus mean by His statements recorded in John 3:18 and John 5:24?